Sebastião Salgado on the traces of the indigenous peoples of the Amazon rainforest

 .
 You do not even see the bookstand, you just see the book held in the air firmly.
 The open pages look like an albatros while flying

 .”
-Made from mild steel with powder coated painting, threaded central rods and rubber adjustable feet, the lectern was designed exclusively for the Amazônia project
+Made from mild steel with powder coated painting, threaded central rods and rubber adjustable feet, the lectern was designed for the Amazônia project

 Salgado visited a dozen indigenous tribes that exist in tiny communities scattered across the largest tropical rainforest